apache/iceberg/docs/aws.md

 By default, `GlueCatalog` chooses the Glue metastore to use based on the user's default AWS client credential and region setup.
 You can specify the Glue catalog ID through `glue.id` catalog property to point to a Glue catalog in a different AWS account.
 The Glue catalog ID is your numeric AWS account ID.
-If the Glue catalog is in a different region, you should configure you AWS client to point to the correct region, see more details in [AWS client customization](#aws-client-customization).
+If the Glue catalog is in a different region, you should configure your AWS client to point to the correct region, see more details in [AWS client customization](#aws-client-customization).

 #### Skip Archive

-AWS Glue has the ability to archive older table versions and a user can rollback the table to any historical version if needed.
+AWS Glue has the ability to archive older table versions and a user can roll back the table to any historical version if needed.
 By default, the Iceberg Glue Catalog will skip the archival of older table versions.
 If a user wishes to archive older table versions, they can set `glue.skip-archive` to false.
 Do note for streaming ingestion into Iceberg tables, setting `glue.skip-archive` to false will quickly create a lot of Glue table versions.